 You find a wealth of information about FIDIC on their site www.fidic.org, especially in their bookstore.

 The biggest advantages of the triangular contract structure are their relevance for larger projects and the possibility of delegating certain project management and other responsibilities to a third party.
-However, a disadvantage is the behavior of some engineers or consultants who are scared, or not able, or not willing to take clear decisions - e.g. in case of design approvals - and thus, delay the work progress in their projects.
+However, a disadvantage is the behavior of some engineers or consultants who are scared, not able or not willing to make clear decisions - e.g. in case of design approvals - and thus, delay the work progress in their projects.

 For very complex projects which need the contribution of different large companies these companies can setup a consortium.
 In this project contract structure, there is one contract that binds the consortium partners, e.g. companies B, C, D and E, together into the consortium, and another contract between the project owner, party A, and the consortium.